 24. Local cofee shops (Jammin’ Java, etc.)

 25. Local bookshops, including indie ones.
 Around my area are Scrawl Books, Reston Used Books, Capitol Hill Books, 2nd & Charles, and more.
 Find local bookshops who are willing to let you do a book signing there.
 Make sure your local newspaper or news outlet (this includes things like NextDoor, newspapers, community news, etc.) has word of your activities.
 It’s free publicity.
+Here are some in the DC area.

 27. Post your book on Reedsy Discovery.